March For Our Lives returns to Albany

 “This is something that is coinciding with my education and it is interfering with my education and it should not be that way,” Webb said.

-A common theme among protesters: “enough is enough,” as they condemned gun violence in the country and called for, what they deem, common sense gun legislation in Congress.
+A common theme among protesters: was “enough is enough,” as they condemned gun violence in the country and called for, what they deem, common-sense gun legislation in Congress.

 “The house of representatives moved with sound gun safety legislation, sound packaging of legislation that will make a difference,” Tonko said.